An Aerial View of Denmark

 Search directly in An Aerial View of Denmark

 Press the button to visit An Aerial View of Denmark.
 You search by zooming in on the area on the map you are interested in viewing aerial photos from.

 You must use the map in An Aerial View of Denmark to zoom in on the area you are interested in finding aerial photos from.
 The search function only works within the area you have zoomed in on.
 Try zooming out if you do not get any results on your searches.

 An Aerial View of Denmark - you can see old aerial photos of Denmark from 1890 onwards from long before Google Maps was an online service.

-Det Kgl.
-Bibliotek's collection of aerial photographs consists of around 3 million unique recordings from 1890 to 2010.
+Royal Danish Library's collection of aerial photographs consists of around three million unique recordings from 1890 to 2010.
 The collection provides an extraordinary insight into the development of the cultural landscape and infrastructure in the cities as well as in the countryside through the 20th century.

 The service aims to give new (digital) life to old aerial photos and make them freely accessible to everyone.
 Since the beginning of the project, the public has been involved in the work of placing the images on the map of Denmark, as there is no information in the archives about the exact locations of the images.
 It is therefore possible for users who are logged into the service to move the images to the correct location on the map of Denmark.
 Users get points based on how many images they have helped place.

-If you would like to know more about the project An Aerial View of Denmark - before Google, please contact Ask the library with your questions.
+If you would like to know more about the project An Aerial View of Denmark - before Google, please contact us with your questions.